In St. Mary's Woodside N.S. we are on a mission to get our Active School Flag.

 All classes are taught 5 different PE strands each year: Athletics, Dance, Gymnastics, Games, and Outdoor and Adventure.

-All Classes are taught the PAWS Water Safety Programme in June each year.
+All classes are taught the PAWS Water Safety Programme in June each year.
 All classes from 1st-6th avail of an 8-week swimming block throughout the year in Meadowbrook Swimming Pool.

 Every child’s progress is discussed with parents at Parent-Teacher meetings and feedback is included in the annual school report.